reimannsarah/pig-dice/README.md

 Code: diceRoll(dice);
 Expected Output: typeof Number || false;

-Describe: addScore()
+Describe: scoreArrayer()

-Test: "It will create an array of rolls and return the array"
+Test: "It will add to the empty scoreTracker array every time you call the function until it rolls a 1, then it will clear the array"
+Code: scoreArrayer();
+Expected Output: [4,3,2,4,4,6];

+Test: "
 Code:
 Expected Output: